abdelali221/ArduiPong/README.md

 # Requirements :

- - An Arduino, and that's all!
+ - An Arduino
+ - Two Potentiometers, one or two breadboards and jumper wires (They're only needed for the two player game)

 # Disclamer :